Alisamavat-dev/Web-Design-Company/README.md

-# Digikala (React Version)
+# wavnix (React Version)

-This project is a frontend implementation of the Digikala online store using React and Vite.
+This project is a frontend implementation of the wavnix online store using React and Vite.

 ## Technologies and Tools